Clinical Nurse Instructor Career Guide

 Clinical Nurse Instructor Salary

-According to the BLS, the mean annual nursing instructor salary is $84,180 as of May 2022.
-While the BLS does not differentiate between clinical nurse instructors vs. academia nursing faculty, it is important to note that clinical nurse instructors often hold other positions, whether in a hospital or another academic institution.
+According to the Bureau of Labor Statistics (BLS), the mean annual nursing instructor salary was $80,780 as of May 2023.
+While the BLS does not differentiate between clinical nurse instructors and academic nursing faculty, it is important to note that clinical nurse instructors often hold other positions, whether in a hospital or another academic institution.

-The number of clinical nurse instructors in the United States is small in comparison to the number of bedside nurses throughout the country.
-So while there is a shortage in the number of instructors, there is also a smaller number of positions available.
+The number of clinical nurse instructors in the United States is small compared to the number of bedside nurses throughout the country.
+So, while there is a shortage in the number of instructors, there are also fewer positions available.

-Pay will also depend on a number of factors including:
+Pay will also depend on several factors, including:

 All of these factors will impact the salary of clinical nurse instructors.